-In recent years, there have been transformative, new mutation-targeted therapies approved for 90% of the CF community.
-Unfortunately, those with “nonsense mutations,” like our co-founder Emily, are part of the unlucky 10% of the CF community that do not benefit from these life-changing drugs.
-They still contend with the same deadly disease that cystic fibrosis has always been — waiting with bated and fading breath for their breakthrough therapy.
+In recent years, there have been transformative mutation-targeted therapies approved for 90% of the CF community.
+Unfortunately, 10% of the CF community, including our co-founder Emily, have genetic mutations that do not benefit from these life-changing advances.
+Those in the final 10% still contend with the same deadly disease that CF has always been — waiting with bated and fading breath for their breakthrough.

 “For Natalie’s mutation, there is no mutation-specific treatment at all.
 The new advancements in cystic fibrosis mean absolutely nothing for her.
 In a way, we are glad that she is only 7 years old and not old enough to be crushed by the agonizing fear and frustration of realizing that you have nothing available to make you better when so many others are cheering incredible progress.” – Arek Puzia, father of a child with CF